Important Information

 • Insurers

-Throughout our relationship with you, we and these organisations exchange data between us to help prevent, deter, detect and investigate fraud and money-laundering.
+Throughout our relationship with you, we and these organisations exchange data to help prevent, deter, detect and investigate fraud and money-laundering.

-When we have a business or commercial reason of our own to use your information, this is called a ‘legitimate interest’.
-We will tell you what that is, if we are going to rely on it as the reason for using your data.
+When we have a business or commercial reason of our own to use your personal information, this is called a ‘legitimate interest’.
+We’ll tell you what that is, if we are going to rely on it as the reason for using your personal information.
 Even then, it must not unfairly go against your interests.

 • Confirm identities